ManarShawahni/Interprocess-communication-techniques-under-Linux/README.md

 ## languauge Used

-- C (for the main application and IPC mechanisms) - Code 100%
+- C (for the main application and IPC mechanisms) - Code 100% Completed
 - OpenGL (for visualization) - 95% Completed

 ## How to configure / run the program